 Opening Hours – due to the social isolation measures put in place by the UK government, we are now operating remotely, but with full availability over the seasonal period.
 We will endeavour to maintain the same high level of service to you even during these challenging times.

-COVID Travel Insurance – we would like to reassure customers that a Free Spirit policy will cover you under the cancellation and medical expenses sections for claims caused by coronavirus.
+Coronavirus Travel Insurance – we would like to reassure customers that a Free Spirit policy will cover you under the cancellation and medical expenses sections for claims caused by Coronavirus.
 Please read this related article for more information.

 If the Foreign Commonwealth & Development Office (FCDO) advises against your chosen destination, read here about a product that can cover you.